|

 by Joyce Wilson

-Some sonnets come to find themselves in song,
+Some inspirations find themselves in song,

 And blest are they who keep the message short;